+However, seeing any one of these reports in isolation does not give a complete picture of the work of the CNPA.
+In order to provide a better overview, looking forwards as well as back, we are preparing a succinct summary for wide public distribution.
 Prior to the Cairngorms National Park being set up, the Cairngorms Partnership had been in existence for 10 years, and as the name implies, built a solid foundation of partnership working in the area.
-This first annual report of the CNPA acknowledges that good work by the Cairngorms Partnership which has provided the springboard for the CNPA.
+This first Annual Report of the CNPA acknowledges the good work by the Cairngorms Partnership which has provided the springboard for the CNPA.

-Inevitably in its first year the CNPA has focused on "building up" i.e. putting in place the organisation and structures to support it, developing its thinking on delivering its role, and preparing a corporate plan for the first 3 years to reflect its priorities.
+Inevitably in its first year the CNPA has focused on "building up", ie putting in place the organisation and structures to support it, developing its thinking on delivering its role, and preparing a Corporate Plan for the first 3 years to reflect its priorities.